 for application is early in the year.

 Information on format.
-The matrial has been taught in the
+The matrial has been

 following two formats:

 (1) During the semester (14 weeks) there are three